lfborjas/tech.lfborjas.com/_posts/2010-08-04-upload-pdfs-gdocs-api.markdown

 And voilà, like a hacked up frankenstein, we got pdf uploads working in the gdata python client.
 And a little grudge against google, because that bug has been there for like two and a half years! (so we suspect that it can't be that easy to solve, so expect a future post on how everything went to hell, I guess).

 So that was it, a line to add the API version header and another to change the folder URI and life shone again.

+*UPDATE*: here's a gist with the patch: <https://gist.github.com/759173>